Azure-Samples/active-directory-dotnet-daemon/README.md

 ### Step 6:  Run the sample

 You know what to do!
-Explore the sample by signing in, adding items to the To Do list, removing the user account, and starting again.
-Notice that if you stop the application without removing the user account, the next time you run the application you won't be prompted to sign-in again - that is the sample implements a persistent cache for ADAL, and remembers the tokens from the previous run.
+The daemon will add items to its To Do list and then read them back.

 ## How To Deploy This Sample to Azure